Posted by Lisa Sharon Harper 3 weeks 2 days ago

 At the point of the writing of this article, it has been 124 days since unarmed 18-year-old Michael Brown was shot six times and killed by Ferguson police officer Darren Wilson.Blocks from the spot where Brown lay dead in the tightknit Canfield neighborhood of Ferguson, Mo., protestors filled West Florissant Avenue, where Brown had been only minutes before his death.
 They were met by the local police force decked out in camouflage and body armor, armed to the gills with military-grade weapons, and rolling around in armored cars.
 Many commented that the streets of Ferguson looked like Fallujah.It was both shocking and clarifying at once.For the first time, Americans witnessed real-time outcomes of the National Defense Authorization Act, which funnels military weapons left over from past wars to local police municipalities across the country — in theory, to fortify local efforts in America’s drug war.
 Cable news cameras swarmed as wartime weapons, tactics, and protocols were enacted on unarmed, mostly black citizens exercising their First Amendment rights to assemble and exercise free speech.Here’s the thing about war: There are only enemies and allies.
 There is no in-between.

 St. Louis County Prosecuting Attorney Robert McCulloch stood at the podium three nights before Thanksgiving and announced the St. Louis grand jury would not indict police officer Darren Wilson in the shooting death of unarmed 18-year-old Michael Brown in Ferguson, Mo.
 Moments after the announcement, Ferguson exploded in protests, then rage, then flames.
-Spontaneous protests also broke out in cities and towns across the country and carried on through the Thanksgiving holiday.The morning after the announcement I received an email from friend, David Bailey, and colleague who shared this song, “Don’t Shoot,” written and performed by students at Berklee College of Music who got by the name, Fleeceboi.
+Spontaneous protests also broke out in cities and towns across the country and carried on through the Thanksgiving holiday.The morning after the announcement I received an email from friend and colleague David Bailey, who shared this song, “Don’t Shoot.”
+It was written and performed by students at Berklee College of Music, who go by the name Fleeceboi.
 They were so grieved by the announcement that they stayed up all night writing the song.
 I listened and wept.

 What do you see when you look at this picture?In essence, that is the question St. Louis Prosecuting Attorney Robert McCulloch asked the grand jury to determine in his case against Officer Darren Wilson, who shot and killed unarmed 18-year-old Michael Brown on Aug.
 9 in Ferguson, Mo.According to an early report in TIME, McCulloch made an unusual move: He did not specify a specific charge for Wilson.
 In a recent phone interview, Denise Lieberman, co-chair of the Don’t Shoot Coalition and senior attorney for the Advancement Project, explained to me: “Grand jury proceedings occur in private, so we don’t know exactly what’s been said … However, we’ve been told that the prosecutor is not making a recommendation to the jury about whether to indict and what charges … That is fairly unusual, if in fact that is true.”Rather than specifying charges, two senior attorneys in his office are presenting all the evidence as it becomes available and letting the grand jury decide what charge(s), if any, that evidence warrants.
 McCulloch’s office claimed this process is fair because the grand jury, which is representative of the community of St. Louis, is able to see all of the evidence and then offer its decision.According to Ed Magee, a spokesperson from McCulloch’s office, grand juries usually only review a few pieces of evidence.
 “Normally they hear from a detective or a main witness or two.
 That’s it,” Magee said in an early September interview with the Washington Post.By presenting all the evidence to laypeople, reportedly without legal interpretation, McCulloch is basically raising a proverbial Rorschach to the grand jury and saying, “see what you see.”
 That is not a passive act in a society where 75 percent of people tested display some measure of unconscious racial bias.